aarontc/wondershaper/README.md

 The different modes are:

     wondershaper -a <adapter> -d <rate> -u <rate>

+    wondershaper -a <adapter> -f <rate> -g <rate>

     wondershaper -c -a <adapter>

     wondershaper -s -a <adapter>

 Some examples:

-	wondershaper -a eth0 -d 1024 -u 512

-	wondershaper -a eth1 -d 94000 -u 94000  # could be used on a 100Mbps link
+    wondershaper -a eth0 -d 94000 -u 94000 # can be used on a 100Mbps link

     wondershaper -c -a eth0

+    wondershaper -a wlp3s0f0 -f 130 -g 100 # can accept kBps values